UTMediaCAT/mediacat-twitter-API-crawler/README.md

 # mediacat-twitter-API-crawler
 - uses Twitter API V2
+- run `pip install -r requirements.txt` to install all the required dependencies
+- see instructions on how to run mediacat-twitter-API-crawler on `twitter_crawler.py`
-- see documentation in twitter_api_demo.ipynb
+- see tutuorial documentation in twitter_api_demo.ipynb